Jade3375/revbot.js/README.md

 - Event-based architecture for handling messages, server updates, and more.
 - Easy-to-use managers for channels, servers, users, and roles.
+- Experimental support for 3rd party instances using backend version 0.7 +

 ## Development